cilium/cilium.io/src/posts/2026-04-25-understanding-kubernetes-networking/index.md

 ### Why does traditional networking fail in a dynamic, containerized world?

-Containerised environments run resources with an ephemeral nature, and hence it’s hard to have the same traditional networking principles.
+Containerised environments often run resources with an ephemeral nature, and traditional networking technologies struggle to keep up with quickly changing environments.

 # II.
 Why Cilium as your CNI?